axieinfinity/game-js-test-01/README.md

 # axie-game-js-test-01

-With typescript source code  given, let implement write a pathfinding algorithm to help axie out of the maze.
+Using the given source code (typescript), implement a pathfinding algorithm to help the Axie get out of the maze.

 ![Sample map](images/01.png?raw=true "Axie Labyrinth")

 Gameplay:

 - Axie only can do move action
-- Have 2 kind object are key and door.
-Door only unlock if it same type with key
-- Objective is move axie to gray goal
+- There are 2 kind objects: Key and Gate.
+The Gate can be unlocked if the Axie has the key with the same color
+- The simulation ends when the Axie reaches and unlocks the Gray Gate

 Requirement:

-- Only call move function
+- Use these functions to move the Axie
-    - this.onMoveAxie(-1, 0);
+    - this.moveAxie(-1, 0);
-    - this.onMoveAxie(1, 0);
+    - this.moveAxie(1, 0);
-    - this.onMoveAxie(0, -1);
+    - this.moveAxie(0, -1);
-    - this.onMoveAxie(0, 1);
+    - this.moveAxie(0, 1);
 - Code can solve other map
 - DO NOT change the game logic code.
-Can create new file, and interact with axie at here:
+You can create new files or functions.
+- Your algorithm code should be placed in this function, this function is called each 0.25 second:

     ```tsx
     //***************YOUR CODE HERE**************************/